Cuvier's dwarf caiman: Status and conservation

 Many crocodilians are hunted for their skins, but this is not the case with the Cuvier's dwarf caiman.
 This may be because the ventral skin in this species is too heavily armored to make it easy to tan.
-Some individuals are killed by indigenous peoples for food, and others, particularly in Guyana, are collected for the pet trade; but no evidence shows that populations are dwindling as a result.
+Some individuals are killed by indigenous peoples for food and some traditional South American cultures believe dwarf caiman teeth protect from snake bites.
+Others, particularly in Guyana, are collected for the pet trade; but no evidence shows that populations are dwindling as a result.
 Some threats to this species are from habitat destruction, including the mining of gold, but these are not thought to be of great significance.
 The estimated total population is over a million individuals.

 In its Red List of Threatened Species, the IUCN lists Cuvier's dwarf caiman as being of least concern, which is because its range is extensive, covering much of northern and central South America, and although its population trend is unknown, it appears to be abundant in many of the localities in which it is found.
 It is listed in Appendix II of CITES.